Mimi3col/Larken-Project/README.txt

    \/  \/ \___|_|\___\___/|_| |_| |_|\___|
  __________________________________________

  Hello, Welcome to the game.
-To start off you need to know a couple commands....
+To start, you need to know a couple of commands....
   ----
  | cd | Allows you to move from Folder to Folder
   ----  "Directory to Directory"